matthias-wolff/MusicBookPlayer/README.md

 <a id="cyomb"></a>
 ## 2&emsp;Create Your Own Music Book
 The `MusicBookPlayer.js` library is to allow you creating your own music books.
-It is optimized for smartphones but it will work on tablets and desktop devices as well.
+It is optimized for smartphones but it will work on tablets and desktop devices as well. `MusicBookPlayer.js` will run locally and on webservers.

 <a id="prerequisites"></a>
 ### 2.1&emsp;Prerequisites
-To host your own music books, you need the following
+To setup your own music book, you need the following
-1. a webserver
-2. a bunch of audio files<sup>1)</sup>
+1. a bunch of audio files<sup>1)</sup>
-3. a cover image<sup>2)</sup>
+2. a cover image<sup>2)</sup>
-4. a images for each page of the book<sup>2)</sup>
+3. a images for each page of the book<sup>2)</sup>
-5. optionally, a description text of the book and for each page of the book<sup>3)</sup>
+4. optionally, a description text of the book and for each page of the book<sup>3)</sup>

 <sup>1)</sup> preferably MP3s<br>
-<sup>2)</sup> peferably square JPEGs, e.g. 600 x 600 px<br>
+<sup>2)</sup> preferably square JPEGs, e.g. 600 x 600 px<br>
 <sup>3)</sup> may contain HTML markup

 <a id="setup"></a>